Church-Web-Development/nic-website/README.md

 ---

-*The website for CIC — Cardiff International Church*
+*The website for NIC — Newport International Church*